 AYSRH: Adolescent & Youth-Friendly Services

-The approach provides a guide on how to provide sexual reproductive health (SRH) services to adolescents and young people based on an understanding of what young people in a particular society or community want.
+This approach provides a guide on how to provide responsive sexual reproductive health (SRH) services to adolescents and young people based on an understanding of what young people want in a particular society or community.

 This tool will help in: